aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert DOC files to SXC format for various reasons.
+For example, to make the data more accessible, to make it easier to share and collaborate, or to make it easier to analyze and visualize the data.

+<h2>How Aspose.Total Helps for DOC to SXC Conversion</h2>
-For a Python developer, who is trying to add a DOC to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It is a full package of various APIs dealing with different formats.
+It is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert DOC file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into the desired Microsoft Excel format.

+The Aspose.Words for Python via .NET API is a powerful tool for converting DOC files to HTML.
+It is a feature-rich API that can handle a wide range of document formats, including DOC, DOCX, RTF, HTML, and more.
+It also supports a wide range of features, such as text formatting, page layout, and document structure.

+The Aspose.Cells for Python via .NET API is a powerful tool for converting HTML to SXC format.
+It is a feature-rich API that can handle a wide range of document formats, including HTML, XLS, XLSX, and more.
+It also supports a wide range of features, such as formatting, data validation, and charting.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from DOC to SXC.
+It is a comprehensive package of various APIs that can help developers quickly and easily convert DOC files to SXC format.

 {{% /blocks/products/pf/feature-page-summary %}}